Vivek-04022001/documentation/docs/classic-ui/layers.md

     ```

 3. Register and set your theme as the default theme in `profiles/default/skins.xml`.
-    Theme layers require that they are set as the default theme and not just activated on your Plone site.
+    Theme layers require that they're set as the default theme and not just activated on your Plone site.
     Example:

     ```xml